Candle Care and Information

 How can I make my candles last longer?

 There are a few tips you can use to make your candles last longer.
 (Please see pictures and videos below about the benefits of wick trimming.)

-- Don’t burn a new candle for only a few minutes.
-Only burn your candle when you can allow it to form a complete pool of melted wax across the surface of its container, from rim to rim (about 2-4 hours).
+- Burn your candle until it achieves a full melt pool.
+Only burn your candle when it can form a complete pool of melted wax across the surface of its container, from rim to rim (about 2-4 hours).
 Wax has a memory, and on subsequent lightings, without allowing for a full melt pool, the wax pool will struggle to go beyond the circumference of the previous burn.
 The candle will likely tunnel down into the wax sinking deeper into the candle, leaving unburned wax on the sides, shortening the life of your candle.

 - Keep wicks trimmed.
+Trim the wick to 1/4 inch before each burn to avoid large flames, soot, and excessive melting of the wax.
 A trimmed wick will give you a nice bright flame.
-A long or a crooked “dancing” wick will result in uneven burning, which can lead to bursts of high flames or smoking.
-For best results, trim wick to one-fourth-inch high.
 Once completely cooled, use a tissue to pinch the charred part and your wick will be good to light.

 - Avoid putting burning candles in the path of vents, fans or drafts.
 Air currents can cause candles to burn unevenly or produce excessive smoke or soot that can leave messy black stains on your container.

 - How to store your candle.
 Store the candle in a cool, dry place and away from direct sunlight to prevent discoloration and melting.